 Teachers College adheres to several Cooperating Teacher eligibility requirements, which reflect city and state guidelines:

 In addition, many TC programs adhere to additional program-level requirements for Cooperating Teacher eligibility.
-Please note that for the 2020-2021 academic year, New York State has extended flexibility to our teacher education programs, allowing student teachers to address their student teaching requirements through remote, blended, and in-person formats.
 This allows our student teachers to meaningfully support partner classrooms as they take up a variety of formats across the year.
-If you are interested in hosting a TC student teacher, please reach out to email@example.com.
+If you are interested in hosting a TC student teacher, please reach out to firstname.lastname@example.org.